Online mourning

 Online mourning describes grieving on the internet.
 It represents not a revolution in mourning, but rather a shift in the medium mourners utilize to express their grief and memorialize the deceased.
 This shift has occurred in tandem with the widespread popularity of social media in the West, a result of which has been the need for users to accept death within an online environment.
 It is estimated that by 2012, 30 million Facebook users had died.
 Online mourning does not occur exclusively on social media websites.
-There are websites such as Legacy.com dedicated to hosting obituaries.
+There are websites such as Memories.net and Legacy.com dedicated to hosting obituaries and capturing the life stories of deceased loved ones.
 Two distinct types of online mourning have been identified, high-profile cases that draw attention from a broad online community, and profiles posthumously recreated and reframed as a medium to memorialize the deceased.

 History

 Since the advent of newspapers, the obituary became a preferred method of memorializing the deceased.
 Until recently, obituaries were one of the most read sections of the newspaper.
 As new media technologies such as radio and television were created, the obituary adapted to best reflect capabilities available in the new communication media.
 Authors Brian Carroll and Katie Landry have argued that the appearance of online mourning reflects a logical progress of mourning via social media networks through use of new media.
 Changes to the obituary as it adapts over media include an exponential increase in information about the deceased, and the content reaching a wider geographic audience.
 The occurrence of online mourning presents a new paradigm in the memorialization process by providing interactive, sometimes competitive documents for mourners.
 Studies of Facebook and Myspace indicate that while the majority of living users visit memorialized profile accounts immediately after learning of an individual’s death, visitation often continues long after, albeit less frequently.

 There have been so many cases of online memorialization that it has resulted in the creation of websites such as MyDeathSpace.com, which attempt to create a catalogue of memorializations available on social media websites.
 Dead users with active profiles became problematic due to the inability of social media algorithms to recognize a user is deceased.
 In 2009, Facebook addressed this issue updating its policy to include an outline for handling user deaths through switching dead users’ profiles to memorial statuses.